tonis95/WheelyGoodAuto/README.md

-# WheelyGoodAuto
+This is a website made for an NIU 467 Software Engineering class.

-E-commerce site for auto parts made for NIU CSCI 467 group project.
+Four students worked on this project; Jacob Conacher, Jacob Cunitz, Toni Saenz, and Berkley Phelps.